 Your relationship with the child matters.

 One important determinant of how well-behaved your child will be is how close you are to each other.
-In technical terms we call this attachment.
+In technical terms, we call this attachment.
 The time to start being close to your children is when they are very young.
 If you have a close relationship with your infant or toddler they are much more likely to want to obey and please you when they get older.
 Don’t worry about spoiling your child.
 Just because you show love and caring will not make your child spoiled.
-The better the parent child relationship is the easier discipline will be.
+The better the parent-child relationship is the easier discipline will be.

 Even if you and your child did not attach as closely as you might now wish don’t give up.
-One way to improve the parent child bond is to play with your children.
-Some parents got the idea that playing was a time waster that only children got to do.
+One way to improve the parent-child bond is to play with your children.
+Some parents got the idea that playing was a time-waster that only children got to do.
 That is wrong.
-Some form of play and fun is good for humans regardless of the age.
+Some form of play and fun is good for humans regardless of age.
 Play is valuable, especially playing games with rules because it teaches the child the ability to learn rules.
 Rules change from game to game and they also change depending on where you are and your role in life.
 Kids who are good at learning new games appear to be good at learning to adapt to new situations.

 Separating is natural.

-Most kids will go through periods when they push parents away.
+Most kids will go through periods when they push their parents away.
 Sometimes they need to define who they are as a person separate from their parents.
 Other times they feel the need to align with friends and reduce their involvement with the parents.
 Don’t let these episodes of pushing you away be an end to your relationship.
 Try to stay connected and watch for a time when your child shows an interest in reconnecting.

 Now some children are more resistant to discipline than others.
-Sometimes the parents do everything they can, play with their child, work on good attachment, praise them for successes and still there are discipline problems.
-At that point parents turn to professionals and the professionals recommend some form of behavioral modification.
+Sometimes the parents do everything they can, play with their child, work on good attachment, praise them for successes, and still, there are discipline problems.
+At that point, parents turn to professionals and the professionals recommend some form of behavioral modification.